Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 2. Udgeeth Pranayama

 The word Om makes the base of this asana.
 To perform this breathing yoga, one must sit in a comfortable an and chant the word om.
 The ‘O’ from Om must be stretched as much as you can whereas ‘M’ should be short and crisp.
-An easy breathing exercise, Udgeethj Pranayama has great benefits for a disturbed mind.
+An easy breathing exercise, Udgeethj has great benefits for a disturbed mind.
 It calms your nerves, offers you relief from stress and anxiety, and beats depression and hypertension.

 3. Kapal Bhati Pranayama